emmanuel-aubertin/QBrowser-for-Jakarta/ReadMe.md

 # QBrowser for Glassfish 6+

 Starting from Glassfish 6, `javax` is no longer in use.
-Instead, we present a version of QBrowser that works with Jakarta.
+Instead, we present a version of QBrowser that works with `Jakarta`.

+More info about QBrowser [here](https://github.com/payara/patched-src-openmq/tree/master/mq/src/share/java/examples/applications/qbrowser)

 ## Compile: